 Each of the thirty-two courses will be captured on video for placement on the program website.
 This will be beneficial to raters who attended the live training and wish to review, and also to raters who are unable to attend.
 The online presentation of the courses will combine video of the training session, related presentation materials and links back to the primer materials which are related to the subject matter.
 The website that houses the online courses will be built from a sophisticated database-driven system that provides test tracking and administrative functions and features.
 The multi-media, self-study, online training "academy" will be uniquely tailored for SoCalGas and individually suited for HERS raters.
 The comprehensive training program will include various levels of training.
 Each level will contain individual courses made up of lectures and/or multi-media presentations with reading assignments, online quizzes and a final exam.
-The training program will include online testing functions and offer certification upon completion of any or all stages of the program.
+The training program will include online testing functions and administrative tools that will allow SoCalGas to monitor training success and offer certification upon completion of any or all stages of the program.